PURL: Safe and Effective Sanitization of Link Decoration

-\textit{2) Cookiepedia.} As described in the section \ref{subsec:design}, \name monitors exfiltration of cookie values through link decorations.
-We make use of this flow of information from cookies to determine which link decorations exfiltrate information stored in cookies used for advertising and tracking.
-We label cookies using Cookiepedia \cite{cookiepedia}, which is a database of cookies maintained by a well-known Consent Management Platform (CMP) called OneTrust \cite{hils2020measuringcmp, DinoUSENIX22CookieBlock}.
+\textit{2) Cookiepedia.} Link decoration can contain values stored in cookies, which are traditionally used to store and share user identifiers \cite{Sanchez2021JourneyToCookies, Munir23CookieGraphArxiv}.
+To identify such link decorations that can be used to exfiltrate tracking cookies, we make use of Cookiepedia \cite{cookiepedia}, which is a database of cookies maintained by a well-known Consent Management Platform (CMP) called OneTrust \cite{hils2020measuringcmp, DinoUSENIX22CookieBlock}.
 Primarily, Cookiepedia provides the purpose of each cookie in its database through its integration with OneTrust.
 Each cookie is provided one of the four labels: strictly necessary, functional, analytics, and advertising/tracking.
-To generate the ground truth for \ats link decorations, we monitor the exfiltration of all cookies labeled as either analytics or advertising/tracking in Cookiepedia through a link decoration.
+We monitor the sharing of all cookies labeled as either analytics or advertising/tracking in Cookiepedia through a link decoration and label those link decorations as \ats.